 Dubai Beach Host is located at Jumeirah Beach Residence (JBR), which is one of the nicest areas to stay in Dubai.

-It has full sea view over to Arabian Ocean and Palm Jumeirah Island.
+It has a full sea view over to the Arabian Ocean and Palm Jumeirah Island.

 Public transport stops, supermarkets and bars are just a few minutes away.